ViscousTests/website/content/docs/health-and-longevity/sleep.md

 I've found a good way to manage cold is to use a heated mattress pad or heated blanket to pre-warm my bed, which helps me feel relaxed and warm as I get into bed.
 Then, right before going to sleep, I turn off the heat and make sure I have enough warm blankets around in case I do end up cooling down.
+This is less effective than just getting warm before going to bed though.

 #### Showering